 Does Every Home in Santa Cruz County Need an Inspection?

 No, the inspection rule only applies within the jurisdiction of Santa Cruz City Council’s sanitation district.

-It doesn’t mean you don’t ever need a sewer inspection if you live outside city limits or in another incorporated area.
-Getting an inspection is a good idea, particularly if you see signs of plumbing or waste issues.
+It doesn’t mean you never need a sewer inspection if you live outside city limits or in another incorporated area.
+Getting an inspection is a good idea, mainly if you see signs of plumbing or waste issues.
 Falling outside the boundary only means you don’t need the related paperwork to sell your home.
 Are There Any Exemptions?
 Yes, there are exemptions to the inspection rule.